kzlsahin/floating-point-controls/Readme.md

 - suitible to be used with data binding even with “TwoWay” binding mode.
 - Style properties such as, text size, text weight, alignment shall be accessible for customizable visual styling.
 - Maximum number of decimal places can bes set by XAML file.
+- - Can be set to trim trailing zeros after last meaningful deciaml digit or decimal seperator.

 ### Example: